-The RINEX 4.00 observation files are backward compatible with RINEX 3.0X and hence there is no issue in the storage and usage of RINEX 4.00 observation files.
-It provides a few minor extensions in observation types and extended header lines but no major format change, making adoption a minor evolution.
+The RINEX 4.00 observation files are backward compatible with RINEX 3.0X and therefore there is no issue in the storage and usage of RINEX 4.00 observation files.
+It provides a few minor extensions in observation types and extended header lines but no major format change, i.e. adapting to RINEX 4.00 for observation files is a minor evolution.

 However, RINEX 4.00 navigation files are not backward compatible with RINEX 3.0X files.
 This is the reason why the RINEX version number was increased rather than utilising another RINEX 3.0X sub-version.
-But no change is necessary in file naming and storage because navigation files of all types can be stored together in different RINEX versions without any issue.
+On the other hand, no change is necessary in regard to file naming and file storage since navigation files of all types can be stored together in different RINEX versions without any issue.
 All RINEX files state the version number in the first line and most reader programs will skip over unknown navigation file versions until they are ready to process them.

-Development has since continued to add some necessary clarifications and new observation codes for upcoming GPS satellites and for L1 NavIC signals, resulting in RINEX 4.01 (Gini, 2023) being released in July 2023.
-This development has been conducted in collaboration with equipment manufacturers and software generators, ensuring that equipment and software tools able to produce and process RINEX 4.00 & 4.01 files will be available to the GNSS community in due course to enable implementation and broader adoption.
+The development has since continued to add some necessary clarifications and new observation codes for upcoming GPS satellites and for L1 NavIC signals, resulting in RINEX 4.01 (Gini, 2023) being released in July 2023.
+The RINEX format development has been conducted in collaboration with equipment manufacturers and software generators, ensuring that equipment and software tools that can produce and process RINEX 4.00 & 4.01 files will be available to the GNSS community in due course to enable implementation and broader adoption.
 More details about the RINEX version 4 format can be found in Gini (2023).